 Why A Contingency Fee Arrangement For Attorney’s Fees Makes Sense In A Maryland Personal Injury Case ?

 A contingency fee arrangement is one that by is very nature is dependent on the outcome- and indeed the successful outcome- of a personal injury matter.
-Under this time-honored arrangement, the client agrees to pay his or her chosen attorney an agreed upon percentage from any financial recovery arising from a personal injury claim.
-By its very terms, the agreement provides that if there is no successful outcome to the case - that is if there is no financial recovery- then the client owes no attorney’s fee.
+As attorney Eric T. Kirk will tell you, under this time-honored arrangement, the client agrees to pay his or her chosen attorney an agreed upon percentage from any financial recovery arising from a personal injury claim.
+By its very terms, the agreement provides that if there is no successful outcome to the case – that is if there is no financial recovery- then the client owes no attorney’s fee.
 This is the contingent aspect of the arrangement.
 Some of the benefits for the injured client are obvious.

 - An person who has sustained injury might be unable to work due to those conditions and lack the funds to pay counsel of their choosing a large retainer or an hourly attorney’s fees.